 - A manual reconciliation tool allowing to set clearance dates against payment entries, sales invoice payments or journal entries

 To view this report, go to Accounts > Banking and Payments > Bank Reconciliation Statement.
 In the report, check whether the field 'Balance as per bank' matches the Bank Account Statement.
-If it is matching, it means that Clearance Date is correctly updated for all the bank entries.
-If there is a mismatch, it's because Clearance Date is not yet updated for the bank entries.
+If it is matching, it means that the Clearance Date is correctly updated for all the bank entries.
+If there is a mismatch, it's because the Clearance Date is not yet updated for the bank entries.

 Bank statement upload